VPN Unlimited Review 2025

 VPN Unlimited (also referred to as KeepSolid VPN) is a budget-friendly VPN from KeepSolid, best known for its rare lifetime pricing option.
 It’s aimed at people who want a simple, affordable way to access streaming services and secure their connection on public Wi‑Fi.

 It uses strong encryption and has servers optimized for streaming Netflix, BBC iPlayer, and more.
-However, it’s based in the United States and keeps temporary session logs, so it’s not the best choice for anyone who prioritizes strict privacy.
+However, it’s based in the United States, keeps temporary session logs and is not independently audited so it’s not the best choice for anyone who prioritizes strict privacy.

 VPN Unlimited Quick Overview